Skip to Content

 On iPhone browsers Mux Player uses Apple's fullscreen functionality.

 On iPhone and iPad browsers, the volume slider is not present.
 Volume level must be controlled via the hardware buttons.
-This is a restrictions of iOS and iPadOS.
+This is a restriction of iOS and iPadOS.

 The fullscreen button will not show if fullscreen functionality is not available on the page.
 For example, if Mux Player is embedded inside of an iframe that does not include the allow="fullscreen" attribute.
 This is currently the case on CodeSandbox examples and other similar code testing platforms.